How to Check VPN Connectivity for Any IP Leaks

 - Go to any DNS leak test online

-- To test a DNS leak, choose Standard test or extended test.
+- To test a DNS leak, choose a Standard test or extended test.
 If the standard or extended test is not showing your original IP’s DNS servers, it means that your traffic is protected.

 In case, if you are connected to FastestVPN, and find a DNS leak, then you can contact the 24/7 chat support for immediate assistance.